Eucalypt bark

 Now, half a career later, I'm back where I probably should have been all the time, studying astronomy.

-Having cut my teeth reducing some old 74" echelle eta Carina spectra for Peter McGregor, and thereby being introduced to the dark art of IRAF, I'm working with Mike Dopita and Helmut Jerjen as my thesis supervisors, on a project titled "Gas-rich Dwarf Galaxies: Evolution and Chemistry in the Local Universe".
+Having cut my teeth reducing some old 74" echelle eta Carina spectra for the late Peter McGregor, and thereby being introduced to the dark art of IRAF, I undertook my thesis project supervised ably by Mike Dopita and Helmut Jerjen, on a project titled "Gas-rich Dwarf Galaxies: Evolution and Chemistry in the Local Universe".
 (See publications page for details.)